PRISM: Rethinking Atmospheric Scattering Reconstruction as a Unified Understanding and Restoration Model for Real-world Dehazing: Introduction

 \section{Introduction}

-Single image dehazing is a long-standing problem in intelligent transportation, remote sensing, and general photography.
-In real-world scenes, haze density is highly non-uniform, and multiple light sources create spatially varying illumination.
+Image dehazing is a long-standing problem in intelligent transportation, remote sensing, and general photography.
+In real-world scenes, haze density is highly non-uniform, and multiple degradations create spatially varying color shifts.
 These factors make the joint recovery of the clear scene and scattering variables from a single observation highly ill-posed.
 Many learning-based methods treat dehazing as a direct hazy-to-clear mapping, which often reduces physical interpretability and leads to artifacts in challenging regions.
-Alternatively, conventional ASM-based methods typically estimate transmission $T$ and atmospheric light $A$ first, and then invert the model to restore radiance $J$.
+Alternatively, conventional methods based on the atmospheric scattering model (ASM) typically estimate transmission $T$ and atmospheric light $A$, and then invert the model to restore scene radiance $J$.
 This sequential approach often treats scattering variables as auxiliary byproducts, failing to fully exploit their mutual constraints with the scene content.

-To achieve more interpretable and reliable restoration, recent works have introduced proximal gradient descent and network unfolding into the ASM framework.
-For instance, PDN~\cite{yang2018proximal} optimizes the dark channel and transmission map within an unfolded proximal framework; however, its recombination strategy for the final output struggles with the complex composite degradations found in real scenes.
+To achieve more interpretable restoration, recent works have introduced proximal gradient descent and network unfolding into the ASM framework.
+For instance, PDN~\cite{yang2018proximal} optimizes the dark channel and transmission map within an unfolded proximal framework.
+However, its recombination strategy for the final output struggles with the complex composite degradations found in real scenes.
 Similarly, CORUN~\cite{fang2024real} unfolds gradient steps to jointly update transmission and the scene, improving their coupling.
-Yet, it assumes a globally constant atmospheric light, which limits its performance in nighttime or mixed-light conditions where airlight varies significantly across the image.
+Yet, it assumes a globally constant atmospheric light, which limits its ability to model spatially varying haze and illumination effects in real images.

-To make the model better understand the haze and generate a clean scene, we formulate image dehazing as a joint reconstruction problem, where the clear scene and scattering variables are optimized simultaneously.
-In PRISM, we propose \textbf{PSAR} (Proximal Scattering Atmosphere Reconstruction), a physically structured framework that performs dehazing through a sequence of optimization-inspired stages.
-Each stage couples closed-form proximal updates for $J$, $T$, and $A$ with lightweight refinement blocks, transforming the dehazing task into a compact, physics-guided reconstruction process.